 SPLID (Required) A unique number that identifies the distribution line in the transaction.
 QuickBooks generates the number when you create an export file.
 TRNSTYPE A keyword that indicates the type of transaction.
 The keyword in this field must match the keyword in the TRNSTYPE field for the transaction.
 The keyword will be one of the following: BILL-Bills from vendors CHECK-Checks DEPOSIT-Bank or money market deposits INVOICE-Invoices PAYMENT-Customer payments DATE The date of the transaction.
 The date in this field must match the date in the DATE field for the transaction.
 ACCNT (Required) The income or expense account to which you assigned the amount on the distribution line.
 NAME The name of the customer, vendor, payee, or employee.
-CLASS he name of the class that applies to the distribution amount.
-If the class is a ubclass, the class name includes the names of the parent classes, beginning with the ighest level class.
+CLASS The name of the class that applies to the distribution amount.
+If the class is a subclass, the class name includes the names of the parent classes, beginning with the highest level class.
 A colon (:) separates each class name.
-AMOUNT Required) The distribution amount.
+AMOUNT (Required) The distribution amount.
 Credit amounts are negative.
 DOCNUM The number of the transaction.
-For checks, the number is the check number; for invoices, the number is the invoice number, etc. MEMO he memo text associated with the distribution line.
+For checks, the number is the check number; for invoices, the number is the invoice number, etc. MEMO The memo text associated with the distribution line.
 CLEAR Indicates whether the distribution amount has cleared.
 These keywords can appear in the CLEARED field: Y-Yes.
 The amount has cleared.
 N-No. The amount HASN'T cleared.
 P-Pending.
 PRICE The unit cost of the item.
 QNTY The number of items sold.
 This value is part of a line item on an invoice, credit memo, or sales receipt.
 INVITEM Type of items sold.
 This value is part of a line item on an invoice, credit memo, or sales receipt.
 PAYMETH On a sales receipt, indicates the method of payment (check, Visa, etc.) that the customer used.
+TAXABLE Indicates that a line item on an invoice, credit memo, or sales receipt is taxable.